太陽工業コラム

 Taiyo Kogyo has taken advantage of the characteristics of lightweight and strong “membranes” to expand their applications not only in the construction field, but also in the civil engineering, logistics, and environmental fields.
 In particular, we have established ourselves as a leading company in the industry, boasting the world’s top share in the manufacture of large membrane structures.
 Along the way, I have responded to the needs of many customers as a sales representative.

-However, this revitalization from Ticon to Ticon was unexpectedly met with a great deal of anticipation.
+However, this revitalization from TAICON to TAICON was unexpectedly met with a great deal of anticipation.
 The expectations were particularly high from customers and management interested in ESG investment, which provided an opportunity to reevaluate the value of the project and to review our past efforts.
 We felt even more responsive in the actual production of recycled products, and found that our social interest has grown even more than before.
 It made us realize that our longstanding efforts match the current times.

-Mitsuo Toya (“Toya”), who has extensive experience in the Technical Section of the Logistics Business Generalization Division, also
+Mitsuo Toya (“Toya”), who has extensive experience in the Technical Section of the Logistics Business Division, was also selected as a member of Taiyo Kogyo’s new EVA tarpaulin recycling project.

-The goal was to use Ticon, which was destined to be discarded after 15 years of use,
+The goal was to use TAICON, which was destined to be discarded after 15 years of use, and make them shine as useful to society again.

 It was also an expression of their mission to pave the way for a better society.